-Now you are ready to use all the bank functions that you added to the expected keepers file above.
-Next you will define how the transaction will require the funds in order to exectue the transaction.
+Now, you are ready to use all of the bank functions that you added to the expected keepers file.
+The next step is to define the transaction to require the funds to execute the create poll transaction.

 Modify the msg at

-k.AppendPoll.
-This way, if a user does not have enough tokens, the application will raise an error and will not proceed to creating a poll.
-Make sure to have
+k.AppendPoll so if an end user does not have enough tokens, the application raises an error and does not proceed with creating a poll.

-"github.com/tendermint/tendermint/crypto" added to the import statement (if your text editor didn't do that for you).
+"github.com/tendermint/tendermint/crypto".
+Be sure to add this repo to the import statement if your text editor didn't do that for you.

-Now, restart the app and try creating several polls to see how this affects your token balance.
+Now, restart the app and try creating several polls to see how the transaction affects your token balance.